 This is going to help you so much.
-Having a nursing friendly shirt will make the biggest difference in the ease that you pull your breast out to feed baby.
+Having a nursing-friendly shirt will make the biggest difference in the ease that you pull your breast out to feed the baby.

-I think this cardigan is must have in your hospital bag.
+I think this cardigan is a must-have in your hospital bag.
 It completes the new mom look and if your cardigan is long and covers your butt – you are going to feel so much more secure.

 Take 2 of these, that is all you will need.
 I like to wear them after I am out of my hospital gown and into my nursing and postpartum clothing.
 This way when I am on my way home I can feel more secure.

 **The hospital will provide you with mesh underwear and large sanitary napkins.
 If you don’t want the added pressure to take these don’t.
 You can go home in the mesh undies.

 Remember to ask your nurse for a few extra when you go home because the mesh underwear are nice and big and go up high over your belly.

 I do not recommend wearing shoes that require you to bend down to tie.
 You will not want to bend anywhere for a while.
 So just go into the hospital in sandals or slip-on shoes that can be easy to take on and off.